loic-roux-404/.manala/README.md

 		"guest": "/vagrant" // Project path on guest machine (used by shared folders) },
 	"network": {
-		"ip": "192.168.33.10", NEED TO ADAPT TO YOUR CONFIG "type": "private", // Available public
+		"ip": "192.168.33.10", //NEED TO ADAPT TO YOUR CONFIG "type": "private", // Available public, private (check vagrant doc) "dns": true,
-		"dns": true,
 		// Specify object of type for each port
 		// {
 		//    guest: 80, // (required)
 		//    host: 8080, // (required)
 		//    auto_correct: true // (optional)
 		//    disabled: false (optional)
 		// }
 		"ports": [],
 		// NOT TESTED
-        // add cert in your machine to enable ssl "ssl": {
+		// add cert in your machine to enable ssl
+		"ssl": {
 			"cert": null, // cert filename
 			"path": "/etc/ssl" // cert path in guest